2025 Saskatchewan Budget

 Highlights

-The Province of Saskatchewan is projecting a narrow $273.2 million deficit in FY 2024/25 (0.2% of GDP)– marking an improvement from the $483 million shortfall now estimated for the 2023/24 fiscal year.
-Still, after back-to-back deficits, the government is anticipating a return to balanced books in FY 2025/26, with small surpluses thereafter.
+The Province of Saskatchewan is projecting a razor thin $12 million surplus in FY 2025/26, marking an improvement from the $661 million shortfall now estimated for the 2024/25 fiscal year.
+The government is anticipating stable and growing surpluses in the three years following.

 Saskatchewan Economic Assumptions

-Meanwhile, Saskatchewan’s capital plan is expected to accelerate to $4.4 billion in FY 2024/25, an almost 20% increase from last year.
-Targeted areas include Health Care and Education, along with Crown Corporations such as SaskPower.
-Capital Plan estimates of $4.5 billion a year over the next three years, on average, puts spending well above historical levels.
+This stands in contrast with Saskatchewan’s capital plan which is expected to accelerate to $4.6 billion in FY 2025/26, a 10% increase from last year.
+Targeted areas include health facilities, various government services, along with Crown Corporations such as SaskPower and SaskEnergy.
+Capital spending plans of $4.4 billion on average over the next three years puts spending well above historical levels.

 Net Debt Trajectory Still Intact